 Parker, after serving her time, eventually moved to England, converted to Roman Catholicism, opened up a riding school and has expressed deep remorse about beating her mother to death.

 As for Hulme?
 She became a flight attendant, moved to the United States, converted to Mormonism, and eventually moved to Scotland.
-She thereafter become a prolific and highly regarded writer of mystery novels and historical fiction.
-She also deeply regrets her crime (she was outed as a murderer as a result of the movie) and says that her five years in "supposedly the toughest [prison] in the southern hemisphere" was "the best thing that could have happened."
+She thereafter become a prolific and highly regarded writer of mystery novels and historical fiction until her death on April 10, 2023.
+She also deeply regretted her crime (she was outed as a murderer as a result of the movie) and said that her five years in "supposedly the toughest [prison] in the southern hemisphere" was "the best thing that could have happened."
 You may have heard of her by the name she acquired after her release--Anne Perry.

 You can find a list of her books, upcoming events, her thoughts in general, and her autobiography (although sans any reference to the murder) on her website.